Convicts in rape of minor cases should be 'mercilessly and inexorably” punished says HC

 A police complaint was then lodged and the accused was taken into custody.

-The high court, while upholding Dhuri's conviction and sentence, relied on the statements of witnesses and also the evidence given by the victim.
+The high court, while upholding Dhuri's conviction and sentence, relied on the statements of witnesses and also the evidence was given by the victim.